EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 This step is the same as (B) between Publisher and AS2 ({{retr-cosekey}}), with the following differences:

-* The Authorization + Key Distribution Request MUST NOT contain the client\_cred parameter, the role element in the 'scope' parameter MUST be set to "subscriber".
-The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Authorization + Key Distribution Request by using the parameter get_pub_keys set to empty array.
+* The Authorization + Key Distribution Request MUST NOT contain the 'client\_cred parameter', the role element in the 'scope' parameter MUST be set to "subscriber".
+The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Authorization + Key Distribution Request by using the parameter 'get_pub_keys' set to empty array.

-* The Authorization + Key Distribution Response MUST contain the pub_keys parameter.
+* The Authorization + Key Distribution Response MUST contain the 'pub_keys' parameter.

 An example of the payload of an Authorization + Key Distribution Request and corresponding Response for a Subscriber is specified in {{fig-post2-as2}} and {{fig-resp2-as2}}.

 ~~~~~~~~~~~~
 {
   "grant_type" : "client_credentials",
+  "type" = 1,
   "scope" : ["Broker1/Temp", "subscriber"],
   "get_pub_keys" : [ ]
 }